NTMNathan/NTMNathan/README.md

 # Hi, I'm NTM Nathan 👋

 I am a developer and occasional YouTuber who likes creating awesome stuff and is the owner of NTM Central, a brand group consisting of NTM Development, NTM Games and NTM MC.
-Based in NSW Australia, I've been programming for about 3 years now and I love it.
-Outside of doing that kind of stuff I am either gaming or travelling.
+Living in NSW Australia, I've been programming for about 4 years full time now and I love it.
+Outside of doing that kind of stuff I am either gaming, going to the beach or travelling.

 # Facts
 - Currently 19 years old and studying game development and graphic design for education
-- Owner of Nate Bot and part time developing Hive Tools
+- Owner of Nate Bot and part time developing Hive Tools and AmourBot
 - Trying to learn React, C# and TypeScript
 - Obviously my interests are programming, gaming and travelling
 - I like pizza and hot chocolate